 Emma is a Child and Adolescent Psychotherapist with 15 years of experience in the NHS, and more recently in private practice.

-Due to years of working with young people across these different settings Emma is experienced in understanding and responding to a wide variety of psychological needs.
+Due to years of working with young people across these different settings, Emma is experienced in understanding and responding to a wide variety of psychological needs.

 Transitioning from adolescence into adulthood is one of the most difficult developmental achievements.
-Emma’s area of expertise is in working with young people who are struggling with low mood and anxieties connected to identity, sexuality, gender and to how they feel about themselves in relation to their friends and to family members (including parents).
+Emma’s area of expertise is in working with young people who are struggling with low mood and anxieties connected to identity, sexuality, gender and to how they feel about themselves in relation to their friends and family members (including parents).

-Emma’s professional background has involved both working and supervising colleagues in hospital settings, in community (out-patient) clinics, mainstream primary and secondary schools, as well as advising local education services for two London boroughs.
+Emma’s professional background has involved both working and supervising colleagues in hospital settings, in community (outpatient) clinics, mainstream primary and secondary schools, as well as advising local education services for two London boroughs.
 Emma is also experienced in working with young people individually and with families.

-Emma is registered with the Association of Child Psychotherapists (ACP) and qualified with the British Psychotherapy Foundation.
+Emma is a qualified Child and Adolescent Psychotherapist, registered with the Association of Child Psychotherapists (ACP).
 The ACP is the regulatory body that acts as the sole provider for NHS funded and recognised trainings for psychotherapists specialising in treating children and young people.
-As well as being a Child and Adolescent Psychotherapist, Emma is also a registered Mental Health Nurse (RMN).
+The ACP is an accredited register of the Professional Standards Authority for Health and Social Care (PSA).